mvysny/vaadin-on-kotlin/docs/tutorial.md

 To get VoK saying "Hello", you need to create a route.

-A route's purpose is to provide a Vaadin Component (usually a layout containing other components), which then interacts with the user.
+The purpose of a route is to provide a Vaadin Component (usually a layout containing other components), which then interacts with the user.
 The Route Registry decides which view receives which requests.
 Usually there is exactly one route to a view.
 You can collect the data to be displayed right in the view itself (for small applications), or you can define so-called Service layer (a group of regular Kotlin classes which define a clear API and are responsible for fetching of the data).